PedroPertusi/nlp-final-project/README.md

 **Commentary (BERT):**
 - **AG News scaling matches ULMFiT’s window:**
   - At 20 % data, BERT’s error is **12.14 %**, very close to BoW’s **12.08 %** and GloVe’s **10.42 %**.
   - By 80 % data, error drops to **9.87 %**—a **18.74 %** relative reduction.
-This aligns with ULMFiT’s reported **18–24 %** window , despite us freezing BERT and only training a classifier on top.
+This is a good indication that BERT embeddings can scale effectively with more data.
   - Compared to GloVe’s **8.13 %** error at the same fraction, BERT is slightly worse on AG (error 9.87 % vs. 8.13 %).
-This suggests that static GloVe vectors plus a simple classifier can outperform frozen BERT embeddings when ample data is available.

 - **Amazon Reviews shows minimal gains:**
   - BERT tops out at **72.97 %** accuracy (error **27.03 %**) at 80 % training size, only a **0.96 %** relative reduction from its 20 % baseline (error **27.29 %**).